ledlaux/pd-rainwind-synth/README.md

 This project explores the integration of **Pure Data (PD)**, **WebAssembly (Wasm)**, and **Web UI technologies** to create an interactive rain and wind sound generator.

-The synthesizer runs entirely in the browser using a high-performance DSP engine compiled from a PD patch into WebAssembly via Heavy (hvcc).
+It runs entirely in the browser using a high-performance DSP engine compiled from a PD patch into WebAssembly via Heavy (hvcc).
 The result is a responsive, low-latency soundscape generator with reactive visuals.